dboulet/wordpress-kickstart/README.md

 # WordPress Kickstart

-A starting point for managing a WordPress installation using Composer and Git.
+A starting point for managing a WordPress installation using [Composer](https://getcomposer.org/) and Git.

 * Installs WordPress into its own subdirectory.
-* Uses [WPackagist](http://wpackagist.org/) to manage plugins.
+* Uses [WPackagist](http://wpackagist.org/) to manage plugins and themes.

 ## Installation